Cataracts

 Once glasses are no longer effective, surgery is the only treatment option for cataracts.
 Cataract surgery is recommended when the cataract is severe enough to impact the patient's daily activities.

 Cataract surgery is a day surgery, takes around 10 minutes and is generally performed under heavy twilight sedation and a local anaesthetic.
-The procedure itself involves the removal of the cloudy lens and replacement with an artificial clear lens, called an Intraocular Lens (IOL).
-We perform state of the art measurements of both your eyes to calculate the correct tailored IOL for each eye.
+The procedure involves removing the cloudy lens and replacing it with an artificial, clear lens called an Intraocular Lens (IOL).
+We perform state-of-the-art measurements of both your eyes to calculate the correct tailored IOL for each eye.

-Although cataract surgery is a very safe procedure there are still risks as with any surgery.
-However, as Dr Moloney is trained in both cataract and retinal surgery, he is able to deal with anything unexpected which could occur during surgery.
+Although cataract surgery is a very safe procedure, it still carries risks, as with any surgery.
+However, as Dr Moloney is trained in both cataract and retinal surgery, he is able to handle anything unexpected that may arise during surgery.

 Brisbane Eye Surgeon Cataract